Alien vs. Predator Central logo

 Predator Younglings, the lowest Yautja rank

-When it comes to the Yautja, even their youngest members hold a place within their intricate hierarchy.
 Predator babies and toddlers, affectionately known as sucklings, spend their formative years alongside their mother and siblings.
-As they enter their early teens, they take their first step on the path of the Predator rank hierarchy, becoming younglings.
-Despite their size, they remain close to their families and clans, engaging in training for hunts and combat.
-These younglings possess keen observation skills and hold great respect for their elders.
+As they enter their early teens, they take their first real step within the Yautja hierarchy and become younglings.
+Despite their size, they remain close to their families and clans while training for future hunts and combat.
+These younglings possess keen observation skills and usually show great respect for their elders.
 However, some may display rebellious and aggressive tendencies.
-Similar to human teenagers, they sport short dreadlocks, possess a smaller stature, and possess lean bodies.
+Similar to human teenagers, they sport short dreadlocks, possess a smaller stature, and have lean bodies.
 At this stage, they are not yet granted any armor and rely on simple Predator weapons for training purposes.

 Young Blood Predator